Streamline your setup with our updated Data Model

 Streamline your Shortcut setup.
 Or dare we even say take a shortcut to a better setup?
 Let’s move on.
 Too much opportunity here to make “jokes” with our new name.

-Our latest release includes two data model improvements that provide a more intuitive and structured model to organize around.
+Our latest release includes the following data model improvements that provide a more intuitive and structured model to organize around.

 This release fulfills the initial promise of our Teams feature (which launched earlier this year) by elevating it to the central organizing force within Shortcut.
 We've also removed the friction from our Projects entity while maintaining the flexibility and value it provides.